UK Speaker 'strongly opposed' to Trump speech in Houses of Parliament

 Story highlights

-- US President Donald Trump to make state visit to UK in July
+- US President Donald Trump to make state visit to UK later this year

 - Suggestion he could be invited to address politicians in Westminster Hall provoked anger from MPs